Azure has five types of storage—Blobs, Files, Disks, Tables and Queues. See how they work

-Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.
+Important—The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
+An eNF will not be issued.

-Azure Germany is available to customers and partners doing business in the European Union (EU) and European Free Trade Association (EFTA) and United Kingdom (UK) and provides data residency in Germany with additional levels of control and data protection.
+Azure Germany is available to customers and partners doing business in the European Union (EU), the European Free Trade Association (EFTA), and in the United Kingdom (UK).
+It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure Germany trial.

-Premium Unmanaged Disks and Page blobs
+Premium Unmanaged Disks and page blobs

-Premium Unmanaged Disks are high performance Solid State Drive (SSD) based Storage designed to support I/O intensive workloads with significantly high throughput and low latency.
+Premium Unmanaged Disks are high performance Solid State Drive (SSD)-based storage designed to support I/O intensive workloads with significantly high throughput and low latency.
 With Premium Unmanaged Disks, you can provision a persistent disk and configure its size and performance characteristics.

 Snapshots are charged at $-/GB per month.

-|Disk Size||128 GB||512 GB||1 TB||2 TB||4 TB||8 TB|
+|Disk Size||128 GB||256 GB||512 GB||1 TB||2 TB||4 TB||8 TB|

 |Price per month||$-||$-||$-||$-||$-||$-||$-|

-|IOPs per disk||500||2,300||5,000||7,500||7,500||7,500|
+|IOPs per disk||500||1,100||2,300||5,000||7,500||7,500||7,500|

-Standard Unmanaged Disks and Page blobs
+Standard Unmanaged Disks and page blobs

-Standard Disks use Hard Disk Drive (HDD) based Storage media.
+Standard Disks use Hard Disk Drive (HDD)-based storage media.
 They are best suited for dev/test and other infrequent access workloads that are less sensitive to performance variability.